 Background to the HSBC Water Programme

-The HSBC Water Programme follows the success of the award-winning HSBC Climate Partnership, a five year $100 million programme to reduce the impact of climate change on people, forests, freshwater and cities, and accelerate the adoption of low-carbon policies.
-The Climate Partnership won the Charity Partnership: Financial and Professional category at the Business Charity Awards 2012.
-To find out more about the work and results, click here.
+It follows the success of the award winning HSBC Climate Partnership, a five year programme to reduce the impact of climate change on people, forests, freshwater and cities, and accelerate the adoption of low carbon policies.

 The global water challenge